 Part 15: Women, Sid Grauman, and Hillbillies.

 To refresh, in the last blog we skipped ahead to when 21 year-old Alma Anderson shot herself in the heart in a bar in Wilmington.
-She'd been my father's wife for six years at the time of her death, but he'd moved on to other women.
+She'd been my father's wife for six years at the time of her death, but he'd moved on to other women long before her death.
 In his journal, he has a separate sheet where he lists the women he was with while married to Alma Anderson.
 I snapped a picture of it, below.
+It could be that Alma was in poor health because of a sexually transmitted disease.

 Riley was an impulsive person.
 His journal shows that he was always running from one place to another, starting new relationships with women, sometimes having multiple relationships at the same time.
-My whole life, Dad smoked cigars constantly.
-He was obsessed with food, and consumed large amounts of sugary foods.
+My whole life, Dad smoked cigars constantly, was obsessed with food, and consumed large amounts of sugary foods.
 He was always baking something--- pies, cakes, cinnamon rolls.
-He would stay up for hours working on the encyclopedia or other manuscripts, exhausting himself.
+He would stay up for hours working on the encyclopedia or other manuscripts, drinking coffee, exhausting himself.

 He couldn't stay in one place, either he was afraid someone was catching up to him, or he'd piled up too many bills.
 We'd moved over 15 times before I turned 18.
 Riley moved so many times before I came along it's hard to count.
 Compulsive behavior like this sometimes goes hand in hand with people who have survived childhood trauma and abuse.